Logiqx/gpx-ideas/docs/extensions/gpx_ico/README.md

 #### Icon Styles

-The examples above used a default icon style, but the creator of the GPX / GPZ may include several different icon styles.
+The examples above used a `default` icon style, but the creator of the GPX / GPZ may include several different icon styles.

 Different creators of GPX / GPZ files may have different requirements, including the desire for multiple icon styles within a single GPX file.

-It is highly recommended that icon styles in a GPX / GPZ file list the appropriate file suffixes.
+It is highly recommended that icon styles in a GPX / GPZ file list the appropriate file suffixes, to save checking URLs for an unknown suffix.

 #### Icon Sizes

-It has been shown that metadata allows for icon sizes to be specified for individual folders.
+It has been shown that icon styles allow the icon sizes to be specified for individual folders.

-One of the main benefits of explicit sizes is the provision for different icon sizes for various display resolutions and devices.
+One of the main benefits of explicit sizes is the provision of different icon sizes for various display resolutions and devices.

 ```xml
 <metadata>